-Pursuant to Section 644.145, RSMo., the Department is required to determine whether a permit or decision is affordable and makes a finding of affordability for certain permitting and enforcement decisions.
+Pursuant to Section 644.145, RSMo., the Department is required to determine whether a permit or decision is affordable and makes a "finding of affordability" for certain permitting and enforcement decisions.
 This requirement applies to discharges from combined or separate sanitary sewer systems or publically-owned treatment works.

-• The Department is not required to determine findings of affordability because the facility is not a combined or separate sanitary sewer system for a publically-owned treatment works.
+• The Department is not required to complete a cost analysis for compliance because the facility is not a combined or separate sanitary sewer system for a publically-owned treatment works.